milkbottledude/woodlands-jb_tracker/README.md

 By right, the more times a machine learning model goes over the training data, the more it should be refining its weights and improving its performance.
 So obviously, this training session was a failure.

+I tried to find loopholes around the picture quality, such as detecting traffic congestion areas as a whole:

+insert weird ahh shaped box here

+Fig 2.7: Hexagon bounding box

+However, this did not work as YOLO relies on axis-aligned 4-sided bounding boxes, as they need the centre of the box to be clearly defined to accurately identify the centre of mass of the object and generalise characteristics.
+Also, YOLO breaks up the box into a grid of pixels to detect patterns, and its not programmed to do that for odd shaped boxes.
+The way they calculate the loss values is also programmed in a way that it only supports 4-sided, axis-aligned bounding boxes.
+I'm not educated enough on the subject to know the exact details behind the way the YOLO model is set up, so I cannot explain specifics, for that I apologise.

+In the end, I settled for identifying **areas** of congestion.
+It somewhat solved the low-pixel problem by making the bounding box area bigger, while at the same time still keeping the majority of the bounding box around an area of cars.
+It was also feasible with 4-sided-boxes aligned to the axes.

+### 2.3: YOLOv8 and pain

+---

 After a few weeks of monotonous manual annotating, I managed to get 184 training images.
 I trained the model again and kept the epoch parameter the same as before.

 insert result 184 here